stklcode/juraclient/CONTRIBUTING.md

 ## Continuous Integration

-Automated tests are run using [Travis CI](https://travis-ci.com/stklcode/juraclient) for every commit including pull requests.
+Automated tests are run using [GitHub Actions](https://github.com/stklcode/juraclient/actions/) for every commit including pull requests.

 There is also a code quality analysis pushing results to [SonarCloud](https://sonarcloud.io/dashboard?id=de.stklcode.pubtrans%3Ajuraclient).
 Keep in mind that the ruleset is not yet perfect, so not every minor issue has to be fixed immediately.